wdi-sg/project-2/README.md

 # ViscuSS

 A virtual discussion platform for students from local polytechnics.
+Each course will have their own page, this allows a more accurate and specific location for students to ask and obtain relevant answers.

 Students/lecturers can contribute to the page by adding their own answers or questions, users can then vote to decide on the most favourable answers/questions.

 Questions and answers can be accessed via the user profile page.